ShawnLJW/cereal-is-a-soup.github.io/README.md

 ## Leadership
 **Logistics EXCO IC, New Media Club**
-- 2019-2021
+- Responsible for management of CCA equipment, ensuring they are well maintained and not lost.
-- Oversaw management of CCA equipment
+- Worked in fast-paced environments such as National Day Parade, Sports Day and more to provide equipment required for operations.
-- Worked with a team to give out and store equipment in a fast-paced environment during school events.
+- Led a team of students.

 ## Achievements
 - [Edusave Scholarship](https://raw.githubusercontent.com/cereal-is-a-soup/cereal-is-a-soup/main/EdusaveScholarship.jpg)